RoshanJose7/RoshanJose7/README.md

 ## I'm a Student, Developer, and PC Gamer!!

-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning Flutter
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source Projects
 - ⚡ Fun fact: I love to Code and play the Keyboard

 ### Connect with me: